SymfonyCasts/symfony5/sfcasts/ep5-security/security-listeners.md

 And, we can also listen to those.

-To see a list of all of the listeners to these events, we can run `debug:event` again, but with a special `--dispatcher=` set to `security.event_dispatcher.main`.
+To see a list of all of the listeners to these events, we can run `debug:event` again, but with a special `--dispatcher=` set to `security.event_dispatcher.main`:

-I know, that looks a little funny... but this allows us to list the event listeners for the event dispatcher that's specific to the `main` firewall.

 ```terminal-silent
 symfony console debug:event --dispatcher=security.event_dispatcher.main
 ```

+I know, that looks a little funny... but this allows us to list the event listeners for the event dispatcher that's specific to the `main` firewall.

 ## Looking at the Core Security Events & Listeners